Installing PowerShell on Windows

 Download the installer package

-To install PowerShell on Windows, download the install package from our GitHub releases page.
+To install PowerShell on Windows, download the latest install package from GitHub.
+You can also find the latest preview version.
 Scroll down to the Assets section of the Release page.
 The Assets section may be collapsed, so you may need to click to expand it.

 The MSI file looks like